Local Rule 7026. DISCOVERY – GENERAL

 (1) Exemption of an action from Fed.
 R. Civ.
 P. 26(f), not otherwise exempted by Fed.
 R. Civ.
 P. 26(a)(1)(B), may be obtained by court order after a motion noticed to all parties to the action or by stipulation of all parties before the date any meeting under this rule is to be held.
 The parties obtaining an exemption under this subsection do not have to file a discovery plan.

-(2) LR 7016 and 7026(c) govern the requirements for discovery plans.
+(2) LR 7016 and 7026(c)govern the requirements for discovery plans.
 The parties to an action not exempted by Fed.
 R. Civ.
 P. 26(a)(1)(B) or by order obtained under subsection (b)(l) of this rule may seek a limited exemption from Fed.
 R. Civ.
-P. 26(f) insofar as the rule requires filing a discovery plan.
-In cases in which the parties certify that no formal discovery is required, they may request a waiver of the requirement for a discovery plan.
-Trial may proceed one hundred twenty (120) days from the date a discovery plan would have been due.
-The parties may request the waiver by so indicating on the standard discovery plan/scheduling form and by completing all information requested on that form.
+P. 26(f) insofar as the rule requires filing the standard discovery plan.
+In cases in which the parties certify that no formal discovery is required, they may request a waiver of the requirement for the standard discovery plan.
+Trial may proceed one hundred twenty (120) days from the date the standard discovery plan would have been due.
+The parties may request the waiver by so indicating on the standard discovery plan form, found on the court’s website, and which contains the standard deadlines, and by completing all information requested on that form.

 (2) No later than fourteen (14) days after the meeting, the parties must submit the discovery plan or request for waiver and order.
 If the parties fail to submit a discovery plan, they may be subject to sanctions.
 In addition, if they have not requested and been granted a waiver from the requirement to file a discovery plan, the deadlines set forth in the standard form will apply, even if the parties have not submitted a plan.